Symposium for Student Research, Scholarship, and Creative Achievement

 Please review the FAQs and Symposium Guidelines for Oral Presentations, Poster Sessions, Exhibits, and Performances.
 Bailey Library also offers very helpful guides on research and poster production.

-The next Symposium will be held in April 2026.
-Details will be added towards the end of the fall 2025 semester.
+The next Symposium will be held in April 2027!

-If you have any questions, please call the Grants, Research, and Sponsored Programs Office at 724-738-4846 or email student.symposium@sru.edu.
+For questions, please contact the Grants, Research, and Sponsored Programs Office at 724-738-4846 or email student.symposium@sru.edu.